 Tuition for Rhetoric 4 Level Students - $2,500 for all six classes offered ($250.00/month) or $500 per class

 Books and uniforms are purchased separately.

-Tuesday Guided Study and Thursday Enrichment Courses are an additional fee.
+Tuesday Guided Study and Logic Level math classes are an additional fee.

 Are you accredited?

-We are an affiliate member of the Association for Classical Christian Schools (ACCS, http://www.accsedu.org).
-Since Classical Consortium is a homeschool program, we are not eligible for school accreditation.
+We are a member of the Association for Classical Christian Schools (ACCS, http://www.accsedu.org).
+In addition, our Rhetoric Level program is NCAA approved.

 I love CC because everyone supports you.
 I appreciate the camaraderie.

 Grace, L2 Student

 because it helped me improve my skills as a writer.